 University of New Brunswick Pathway

 This program was developed in collaboration with University of New Brunswick (UNB).
 As a result of this special partnership, the Urban Forestry Technician program is planned as a pathway to a university degree.
-Students can spend two years at Fleming College and two years at University of New Brunswick (UNB) earning both a college diploma in Urban Forestry and a Bachelor of Science in Forestry (Urban Forestry Emphasis) degree.
+Students can spend two years at Fleming College and two years at University of New Brunswick (UNB) earning both a college diploma in Urban Forestry and a Bachelor of Science in Forestry degree with an Urban Forestry major.
 Urban Forestry Technician courses that are eligible for transfer to UNB require a grade of 70% or higher.

 Earn while you learn during the paid, summer co-op working in urban forestry between semester 2 and 3.